seanmc2394/Data-Visualisation-Portfolio/Healthcare_Cost_Analysis_Dashboard/README.md

 This Power BI project visualises healthcare data related to patient treatments, medications, and hospital charges.
 The goal of this dashboard was to build a clear, data-driven visual overview that allows healthcare professionals or administrators to understand **treatment costs**, **department performance**, and **disease distribution** at a glance.

-> *Note: The original dataset used in this project is unavailable, as it was completed prior to setting up this GitHub portfolio.
-However, all visuals, layout, and calculations were created independently by me in Power BI.*
+> *Note: The original file is unavailable as this project was created using the web version of Power BI.
+However, all visuals and layout designs were created independently by me.*
 <br>

 ## Key Features